Gothicka-YW/YoWishlist-50/to-do.md

     8) UI and UX consistent with existing tabs.
     9) Non-destructive to existing data.
     10) Help Guide entry + “Video — Coming soon” placeholder.
+    11) Field to save the user's YoWorld Home Link.
+User can change this defined link.

   - Acceptance criteria:
     - Users can upload, save, and manage signature entries separately from Lists/Images.